Halo-independent bounds on Inelastic Dark Matter: Introduction

 As pointed out in~\cite{Halo-independent_Ferrer2015, halo_independent_sogang_2023} the single--stream method can only be applied when the expected rate is proportional to a single coupling or cross section.
 In the following, we will discuss the two popular cases of a spin--independent (SI) WIMP--nucleus cross section, with a scattering amplitude proportional to the atomic mass number of the target, or a spin--dependent (SD) interaction with a scattering amplitude proportional to the coupling between the spins of the WIMP and of the nucleus.
 Both SI and SD arise in popular extensions of the Standard model, such as Supersymmetry~\cite{JUNGMAN1996}, and represent the operators at zero--th order in the WIMP--nucleon relative velocity of the most general WIMP--nucleon effective Hamiltonian compatible to Galilean invariance for a particle of spin 1/2~\cite{nreft_haxton1, nreft_haxton2, all_spins_sogang_2021}.

 The plan of the paper is the following.
-In Section~\ref{sec:idm_scattering} we summarize the main features of the WIMP--nucleus scattering process for both capture in the Sun (Section~\ref{sec:capture}) and DD (Section~\ref{sec:dd}); in Section~\ref{sec:combined_sensitivity_idm} we discuss in detail the combined kinematics of DD and capture in the Sun in the case of IDM, showing for which combination of $m_\chi$ and $\delta$ the full range of WIMP incoming speeds $u$ is probed and for which it is not.
+In Section~\ref{sec:idm_scattering} we summarize the main features of the WIMP--nucleus scattering process for both capture in the Sun (Section~\ref{sec:capture}) and DD (Section~\ref{sec:dd}); in Section~\ref{sec:combined_sensitivity_idm} we discuss in detail the combined kinematics of DD and capture in the Sun in the case of IDM, showing for which combinations of $m_\chi$ and $\delta$ the full range of WIMP incoming speeds $u$ is probed and for which it is not.
 In Section~\ref{sec:single_stream} we outline the procedure to quantitatively determine the halo--independent single--stream bound, and in Section~\ref{sec:analysis} we apply it to calculate the halo--independent single--stream exclusion plots of the WIMP--proton and WIMP--neutron SI and SD couplings combining the DD experimental null searches of LUX--ZEPLIN(LZ)~\cite{LZ_2022}, XENON1T~\cite{xenon_2018}, PICO--60 ($C_3F_8$)~\cite{pico60_2019} and PICO--60 ($CF_3I$)~\cite{pico60_2015} with those from the Super--Kamiokande~\cite{SuperK_2015} and IceCube~\cite{IceCube:2016} neutrino telescopes, and provide the corresponding ranges of $m_\chi$ and $\delta$ for which they are possible.
 Such results represent the main output of our analysis.
-Our Conclusions are contained in Section~\ref{sec:conclusions}.
-Moreover, in Appendix~\ref{app:experiments} we provide the details about the implementation of the experimental bounds.
-Finally, since for definiteness in Sections~\ref{sec:combined_sensitivity_idm} and \ref{sec:analysis} the reference value $u_{\rm max}^{ref}$ = 780 km/s is adopted for the maximal WIMP speed $u_{\rm max}$, in Appendix~\ref{app:umax_dep} we discuss how our results are affected by taking $u_{\rm max}>u_{\rm max}^{ref}$.
+Our conclusions are contained in Section~\ref{sec:conclusions}.
+Moreover, in Appendix~\ref{app:experiments} we provide the details about the implementation of the experimental bounds, while in Appendix~\ref{app:thermalization} we discuss the impact on our results of assuming thermalization of IDM within the Sun.
+Finally, since for definiteness in Sections~\ref{sec:combined_sensitivity_idm} and \ref{sec:analysis} the reference value $u_{\rm max}^{ref}$ = 780 km/s is adopted for the maximal WIMP speed $u_{\rm max}$, in Appendix~\ref{app:umax_dep} we discuss what happens when $u_{\rm max}>u_{\rm max}^{ref}$.